OrchardCMS/OrchardDoc/Documentation/Testplan.markdown

 b)	Randomly generating test data by a data generating tool, and combine with the power of pair-wise generation.
 We are able to generate as many valid data as possible on the fly.
 We'll use the approach a) to perform data generating operation, because we are not able to share tools to public community yet.
 4. Controller test
 Actions in all controllers have unit tests.
-Parameters of action methods are generated based on approach described in “Data driven tests”.
+Parameters of action methods are generated based on approach described in "Data driven tests".

 5. Manual test.
 Manual tests are designed to perform usability testing, to see whether the operation work flow make sense to users.
 These manual tests documents are maintained in VSTT, in this way we are able to combine manual & automation test result in a single test pass.